 Why coconut oil?

-Coconut tree is known for its countless uses.
-From the roots, to the bark, all the way to its husks, the coconut tree, indeed is a versatile living thing.
-Coconut oil delivers many benefits to your health and well-being whether it is ingested or, topically applied.
+The coconut tree is known for its countless uses.
+From the roots to the bark, all the way to its husks, the coconut tree, indeed is a versatile living thing.
+Coconut oil delivers many benefits to your health and well-being, whether it is ingested or, topically applied.
 Listed below are just a number of reasons why coconut oil deserves a spot in your eyelash care routine:

 - Coconut oil contains a rich combination of saturated fats, such as lauric acid, as well as unsaturated fats that includes those that are well-known to benefit your cells, including your skin cells well.
 That includes oleic, linoleic, and linolenic acids.

 - It delivers a rich concentration of Vitamin E to help keep your eyelashes well-moisturized as it also works on helping damaged follicles recover from damage.

 - It has multiple medicinal properties that include antimicrobial, antifungal, and antioxidant properties, all of which help treat existing lash and skin conditions that may be causing your strands to fall out faster, as well as help prevent future damage by strengthening each strand.

 - It can easily penetrate your skin while also improving the permeability of your skin, allowing it to deliver a much-needed moisture boost way down in your skin.